bihealth/sodar-server/docs_manual/source/sodar_release_notes.rst

 - Update lock requiring REST API views to return 503 if project is locked
 - Update landing zone creation REST API view to return 503 if no investigation or iRODS collections
+- Update irodsinfo configuration download to return JSON without Zip archive if client-side cert is not set
 - Upgrade to Postgres v16
 - Upgrade to python-irodsclient v2.2.0
 - Upgrade to SODAR Core v1.0.2